reactive-python/reactpy/README.md

 To display the layout we can
 navigate to http://localhost:8765/client/index.html or use `idom.display()` to show it in a Jupyter Notebook via a widget.
-The exact protocol for communicating DOM models over a network is not documented yet.
+The exact protocol for communicating VDOM over a network is not documented yet.